jld/blog.xlerb.net/_src/posts/2016-12-31-monad-power-thing.md

 [SMTP]: https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol

-But for the past month I've been doing [Advent of Code][advoc] in Haskell as a learning exercise — I first encountered Haskell probably back in 1999, but hadn't ever had an excuse to use it for anything nontrivial.
-I tried to reframe problems in pure functional terms when I could — why use Haskell only to treat it like some language I already know? — but some of them really are sequential, and so I wound up exploring monads and monad transformers.
+But for the past month I've been doing [Advent of Code][advoc] in Haskell as a learning exercise.
+I first encountered Haskell probably back in 1999, but hadn't ever had an excuse to use it for anything nontrivial.
+I tried to reframe problems in ways that would make good use of lazy evaluation and pure functional style when I could — if I'd wanted ML, I know where to find it — but some of them really are sequential, and so I wound up exploring monads and monad transformers.
 I actually never found myself juggling noncommuting effects, but I was trying to get an intuition for how they'd work.

 [advoc]: http://adventofcode.com/